The 12 Best LIGHT Taupe & Greige Paint Colors (Benjamin/Sherwin)

 5. SHERWIN WILLIAMS WORLDLY GRAY 7043

-While Worldly Gray is like the redheaded stepchild compared to the popularity of Agreeable Gray, it can be a beautiful choice for those wanting a wink more green in their greige.
-And I say this lightly as the green is still SUPER subtle.
+While Sherwin Williams Worldly Gray is like the redheaded stepchild compared to the popularity of Agreeable Gray, it can be a beautiful choice for those wanting a wink more warmth and depth in their greige.

-You’ll also see that Worldly Gray is a touch WARMER than Agreeable Gray.
-This means that if you have a north-facing room and find AG a touch nipply, Worldly Gray will give you a wink more passive warmth.
+Worldly Gray has an LRV of 57, which puts it closer to the light-medium range.
+However, if you have a north-facing room and find Agreeable Gray a tit bit nipply, Worldly Gray will give you a bit more passive warmth.

 6. SHERWIN WILLIAMS POPULAR GRAY 6071

-When it comes to taupe paint colours, Popular Gray is at the top of MY list.
-With its ‘slightly more noticeable than average’ violet undertone, Popular Gray is a great way to add warmth to your walls while still nodding at finishes that prefer the grayer end of things.
+Popular Gray is at the top of my list when it comes to badass and beautiful taupe paint colors.
+With its ‘slightly more noticeable than average’ purple undertone, Popular Gray is a great way to add warmth to your walls while still nodding at finishes that prefer the grayer end of things.

 Paint Colour Review of Sherwin Williams Popular Gray